nasa/ziggy/doc/user-manual/building-pipeline.md

 exit 0
 ```

 Here at last we build the Python environment that will be used for the sample pipeline.
 The environment is built in `build/env`, and the packages from the `sample_pipeline` Python project are installed in the environment, along with their dependencies; the packages from the `ziggy` Python project are also installed.
+This is why the files were copied from `src/main/python` to `build/src/main/python`: when Python prepares the `sample-pipeline` root package for installation, it generates a ton of metadata files (egg-info, whatever that is, plus some other even less interesting directories and files).
+If we used `src/main/python` as the location for `sample-pipeline`, all that stuff would've gone into the `src` directory tree.
+I don't want those things cluttering up `src`, so I put it into `build`.
+I don't mind if `build` gets cluttered up, given that it gets deleted periodically (at least for the sample pipeline).

 Finally, the version information for the sample pipeline is generated.
 This creates a metadata file in the `build/etc` directory of the sample pipeline.
 The file is named `pipeline-build.properties`, and the contents are as follows: